gabrielkrieshok/digital-development-guide/docs/guide/topics/education.md

 - [Tangerine](http://www.tangerinecentral.org) — Electronic data collection software designed for use on mobile computers, including netbooks, tablet computers and smartphones.

 - [EdTech Roundup](http://www.edtechroundup.org/) — Roundup of the latest educational technology news as well as a collection of reviews, lesson plans, suggested applications, and professional development ideas.

+- [The Web for Classrooms](https://webforclassrooms.com/) — Helping students at schools, in libraries and at home find relevant content online.
+(NEW)